Cellosaurus logo

 All the entries in the above 3 categories do not have a "Registration" comment for the ICLAC register.

-Concerning ICLAC Table 2 the situation in the Cellosaurus is the following: the majority of these cell lines contains a "Problematic cell line" comment that starts with "Partially contaminated" or "Partially misidentified" as well as an ICLAC "Registration" comment.
+Concerning ICLAC Table 2 the situation in Cellosaurus is the following: the majority of these cell lines contains a "Problematic cell line" comment that starts with "Partially contaminated" or "Partially misidentified" as well as an ICLAC "Registration" comment.
 But about one third of the 43 cell lines that are currently reported in Table 2 are not associated with a "Problematic cell line" nor an ICLAC "Registration" comment in their corresponding Cellosaurus entries.
 These are well known and widely used cell lines (examples: BJA-B, BT-20, J82, RT-4, etc.) where stock contamination was reported a very long time ago in a very limited number of laboratories.
 We believe that flagging them with the "Problematic cell line" comment would create confusion for researchers and would lead them to unnecessarily question their use of these cell lines.

 Finally you should note that the list of Cellosaurus entries that are listed in tables 1 and 2 of the current public release of the ICLAC register can be retrieved using either one of the following two queries: